 He subsequently returned to boyhood club Real Sociedad in 2019 as coach of the reserve side, and steered them to a fifth-placed finish in the Segunda B table in 2019/20.
 The following year he guided the team to a play-off victory that secured the them promotion to the second division for the first time in six decades.

-"I think we have to make an effort to bring Xabi Alonso back to Bayern at some point," Rummennigge told kicker in April 2019.
+"I think we have to make an effort to bring Xabi Alonso back to Bayern at some point," Rummenigge told kicker in April 2019.
 "He is the best central midfielder we've had in recent years.
 He wasn't the quickest, but he was the best strategically and the most intelligent I've ever seen in our midfield.